-- How The Apostle Paul Cited The Commandment Against Coveting:
+- How Paul Cited The Commandment Against Coveting:

-Notice that the Apostle Paul, in his quoting of the commandment against coveting, does not split it in half--coveting a neighbor's wife and coveting a neighbor's goods.
-Coveting is a sin against God, period.
-The Catholic rendering of the Ten Commandments here is both unbiblical and redundant.
-It is highly suspicious.
+*Notice that the Apostle Paul, in his quoting of the commandment against coveting, does not split it in half (i.e. coveting a neighbor's wife and coveting a neighbor's goods).
+The Catholic rendering of the Ten Commandments here is both redundant and suspicious.
+Their devotion to statues so closely resembles worship.

-Interestingly, Hebrew does not allow for a distinction in the word worship, which in that language would be avad.
+-Interestingly, Hebrew does not allow for a distinction in the word worship, which in that language would be avad.
 Thus, the terms latria and dulia in the original Old Testament would be treated as the same form of worship, which of course would rightly belong to God alone.
+In the Greek Septuagint, the Hebrew avad is rendered as dulia and latria.
 This proves Roman Catholics wrong when they attempt to defend their veneration of saints.
-The Church of Rome is no doubt a museum of idolatry.
+In a religious context, our service belongs to God alone.